Library Staff

 Sue John

-“I am also the Company Secretary of Glasgow Women’s Library, so I ensure that all our legal requirements as a Limited Company and as Charity are met and, along with Adele Patrick, advise the Board of Directors so they can provide robust governance and clear strategic direction for the organisation.”
+Sue is the Company Secretary of Glasgow Women’s Library Limited, ensuring that all legal requirements as a Limited Company and as a Charity are met and, along with Adele Patrick (her senior colleague in the organisation), advises the Board of Directors so they can provide robust governance and clear strategic direction for the organisation.

 Gabrielle Macbeth